felipebz/zpa/README.md

 - [plugin](https://github.com/felipebz/sonar-plsql/tree/master/its/plugin): checks if the metrics are imported correctly in SonarQube
 - [ruling](https://github.com/felipebz/sonar-plsql/tree/master/its/ruling): checks the quality of parser and rules against real-world code

-To run the integrations tests, first update the submodules:
+To run the integrations tests, update the submodules:

     git submodule update --init --recursive